huynhtrankhanh/CoqCP/docs/InternalImperativeLanguage.md

 **In general, numbers are treated as unsigned unless you use a command specifically for signed numbers.**

-Overflow doesn't exist in this language.
-This language uses wraparound arithmetic.
+Only the `sDivide` command has overflow.
+All other commands use wraparound arithmetic.

 ## Boolean Operators